-I am currently Visiting Assistant Professor of Religion at Washington and Lee University.
-I specialize in questions of identity, representation of difference, and contesting shared pasts, between Jews, Christians, and Samaritans in antiquity.
-My research work uses late ancient identity and self-fashioning as a laboratory space for the critical approaches of the scholar of religion, as well as exploring the resonance of ancient self-fashioning in scholarship and intellectual history after antiquity.
+From September 1, 2020, I am Visiting Assistant Professor in Religious Studies at Northwestern University.
+I specialize in questions of identity, difference, representation, and pasts shared between Jews, Christians, and Samaritans.
+My research and teaching uses late ancient self-fashioning as a laboratory space for the critical approaches of the scholar of religion, as well as exploring the resonance of ancient identity in scholarship and intellectual history between the past and the present.

 University Lecturer in Assyriology at Leiden University specializing in the social and economic history of the Ancient Near East and in the theory of collective identity.